Our Dubai Shopping Guide and a Lesson in the Art of Bargaining

 If you only had time to go to one mall, which would I recommend?
 Please don’t make me choose between them.
 Try to make time for two.

-The opulent Mall of the Emirates is probably the more sumptuous with its marble floors, spacious avenues, and stunning skylights.
+The opulent Mall of the Emirates is one of the most sumptuous with its marble floors, spacious avenues, and stunning skylights.
 It has a colossal Carrefour supermarket and several department stores, including a swish Harvey Nichols (along with a less fancy Marks & Spencer and Debenhams), dozens of chic boutiques, exclusive designer stores, fantastic shoe and accessory stores, cosmetics supermarkets, a massive Virgin Megastore and Borders bookshop, cinemas and theatre, art galleries, a theatre, Ski Dubai (yes, that the huge indoor ski slope you’ve read so much about), and good restaurants, including Asha’s, Almaz by Momo (by Mourad Mazouz of Momo London fame), Biella, Al Halabi, bars (Apres), and one of our favourite hotels, the swanky Kempinski Mall of the Emirates.

 Dubai Shopping Festival

 Right, so as you can see, that shopping festival that my colleague got excited about all those many years ago, is not high on my priorities when it comes to shopping Dubai.
-But Dubai Shopping Festival or ‘DSS’ as locals call it, is pretty big in the Gulf, and over the years has developed into much more than a festival of shopping.
+But Dubai Shopping Festival or ‘DSS’ as locals call it, is pretty big in the region, and over the years has developed into much more than a festival of shopping.

 Sure, it’s the huge discounts, crazy promotions, citywide sales, and raffles with Porsches as the prize that gets expats and locals excited and talking about the thing for months before it starts.
 But there’s also loads of entertainment for the kids, street fairs with food stalls, nightly fireworks, and at the Heritage and Diving Village, traditional performances and cultural activities.